ooker777/docs-1/docs/Mkdocs Template/index.md

 8. Run the commands through the file menu or commands palette.
 9. Update the `mkdocs.yml` file with your repository information.
 10. Make sure to allow push access on GitHub.
-11. Run `pip install -r requirements.txt` to install necessary packages
+11. Run `pip install -r requirements.txt` to install necessary packages (optional, only if you are in a local environment!)
 12. You can deploy your site using GitHub Pages or Netlify.

 > [!INFO] [[Obsidian Github Publisher/Configuration example|See here for advanced configuration within obsidian]]